Savings interest calculator

-Our savings calculator will help you to work out how much, or for how long, you need to save to reach a certain amount.
+Our savings calculator can help you figure out how much — or how long — you’ll need to save to reach your goal.

-If you know how much you want to save up, but you don’t know how long it’ll take you, then fill in all of the details apart from the term and we’ll tell you how many years and months it’ll take you to reach your goal.
+- If you know how much you want to save but aren’t sure how long it’ll take, just enter all the details except the term, and the calculator will tell you how many years and months you’ll need to reach your goal.

-If you want to see how much you need to put aside every month to reach a certain amount, then fill in all of the details except the monthly investment and we’ll tell you how much you need to save each month to get there.
+- If you want to see how much you need to save each month to reach a specific amount, fill in everything but the monthly amount and the calculator will show you how much to put aside each month.

 Important notice